-11. How is the decision made about how much support my child will receive?
+How is the decision made about how much support my child will receive?

-- For Educational Health Care Plans (EHCP), we ensure the statutory requirements are met in discussion with other experts, recommendations from specific medical reports, for example, from Occupational Therapists or Paediatricians, or in discussions within In School Reviews. - Through discussion with class teachers, parents/carers and the SENDCO. - From information about support provided from a previous school or pre-school. - Any extra provision given is recorded on a Provision Map, where copies are given to the parents/carers three times a year.
+- For Educational Health Care Plans (EHCP), we ensure the statutory requirements are met in discussion with other experts, recommendations from specific medical reports, for example, from Occupational Therapists or Paediatricians. - Through discussion with class teachers, parents/carers and the SENDCO.

+- From information about support provided from a previous school or pre-school. - Any extra provision given is recorded on a Provision Map, where copies are given to the parents/carers three times a year.

-12. How will I be involved in discussions about and planning for my child's education?
+How will I be involved in discussions about and planning for my child's education?

-- Meeting with the class teacher as part of the Graduated Approach to review and plan your child's next steps - Attending Parent/Carer Consultation Evenings - Annual Reviews/PEP Reviews - Involvement with the PTA - Discussions with the SENDCo - Each year group sends an information newsletter home each term, to inform you of the topics they are learning and any themed days they have planned
+- Meeting with the class teacher as part of the Graduated Approach to review and plan your child's next steps - Attending Parent/Carer Consultation Evenings - Annual Reviews/PEP Reviews - Discussions with the SENDCo - Each year group sends an information newsletter home each term, to inform you of the topics they are learning and any themed days they have planned

-13. Who can I contact for further information?
+Who can I contact for further information?